WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z3-OverrulePlacementsOfArticlesAndDossiers/index.md

 ### Description

 Tells Studio for InDesign and InCopy whether this script can place the passed items or not.
-At this moment this function is only called for Dossiers.
+This function is called when placing both Articles and Dossiers.

 ## placeItems